 Through the careers education programme students learn how to find and process information about the local and national labour market.
 This includes:

-- Careers education delivered via the PSHMRE curriculum
+- Careers education delivered via the PSHE curriculum

 - Up-to-date careers information area on the Academy intranet, external website and internal displays

 - Encounters with employers via the The Careers Fair, The Jon Egging Trust Program, construction industry taster days and NHS career days as examples

 Gatsby Benchmark 3: Addressing the needs of each pupil

 The Careers Leader tracks the consistency and impact of the careers and enterprise programme to ensure that it continues to address the needs of each pupil.
 This is conducted using the Compass Plus software.

-Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and PSHMRE programme.
+Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and PSHE programme.